callum-hart/immutable-styles/docsNext/advancedConcepts/strictInheritance.md

 </div>
 ```

-Doing so throws a compile time error:
+Attempting to do so throws a compile time error:

 ```
 [Element Property Mismatch]